stcarrez/ada-util/docs/Util_Measures.md

 ## Measure the implementation

 A measure is made by creating a variable of type `Stamp`.
-The declaration of this variable marks the begining of the measure.
+The declaration of this variable marks the beginning of the measure.
 The measure ends at the next call to the `Report` procedure.

 ```Ada